The CEPAC campaign A community arts centre for Ealing

 Ealing Performance & Arts Centre is a charity which exists to promote a wide range of artistic and cultural activities in the community.
 As CEPAC, we have been fighting since 2010 for an arts facility in central Ealing.
 In November 2018, we submitted a bid to convert the Victoria Hall, which adjoins Ealing Town Hall and belongs to a charitable trust, into a community-based performance & arts centre.
 Our work to reach this important milestone has been through several key stages.
 We have:

 Our plan CEPAC's proposal is for the Council-managed Trust which owns the Victoria Hall to be transferred to new independent Trustees, who would refurbish it for community use.
 We have drawn up a detailed scheme for the space to be separated from the Council's plan to sell the Town Hall.

 The Victoria Hall was built by private donations, and it has been confirmed that the Trust which owns it is charitable.
-The Charity Commission has been asked to decide whether the Council can change the existing Trust Deed and sell the Hall to a private developer, unless it made major changes to its scheme including the appointment of independent Trustees.
+The Charity Commission ruled that the Council could not change the existing Trust Deed and sell the Hall to a private developer, unless it made major changes to its scheme including the appointment of independent Trustees.
 However it has now approved the scheme, even though not all the required changes have been made.
 How you can help

 Spread the word and encourage others to back us too.